jerikdcruz/jerikdcruz.github.io/_pages/research.md

 <details style="margin-bottom: 8px;">
 <summary> "World Wide Webs: How Migrant Networks and Porous Bureaucracies Forged the Knowledge Economy in the Global South" <i>(Job Market Paper)</i> </summary>
 <br>
-A long political economy tradition argues that strong, centralized states deploying concerted industrial policies are a precondition for developing productive industries.
-Yet developing countries that have emerged as exporters of knowledge-based services (e.g. software/R&D services) have often lacked such state structures.
+A long political economy tradition argues that centralized states deploying concerted industrial policies are crucial for developing productive industries.
+Yet developing countries that have emerged as exporters of knowledge-based services (e.g. software/R&D/AI services) have often lacked such state structures.
 I advance a new theory of how the rise of these services-exporting hubs have been driven by skilled migrant networks engaging with porous and dispersed bureaucracies.
-These structures strengthen bureaucrats' connectedness to migrants' entrepreneurial networks, while decreasing risks that such networks will be crowded-out from fine-grained policy collaboration by entrenched economic interests.
-I test this argument using first-ever datasets and agency-level measures of industrial policy bureaucracies covering over 100 countries since 1989, and historical case studies based on over 50 elite interviews.
-My results challenge a vast literature underscoring "Weberian" bureaucracies and hierarchical "developmental states" as institutional prerequisites for structural transformation, especially in the era of knowledge-based capitalism.
+These structures foster bureaucrats' connectedness to peripheral entrepreneurial networks, allowing policymakers to leverage highly-distributed tacit knowledge held by migrant co-nationals in processes of fine-grained policy collaboration.
+I test this argument using first-ever, agency-level datasets of industrial policy bureaucracies covering over 100 countries since 1989, and historical process-tracing of the Philippines’ and Malaysia’s diverging knowledge economy transitions based on 50 elite interviews.
+My results challenge a vast literature underscoring "Weberian" bureaucracies and hierarchical "developmental states" as prerequisites for structural transformation in the era of knowledge-based capitalism.
 </details>